frux/csp/packages/csp-header/README.md

 }
 ```

-### Calling with no arguments returns empty string
+### Calling with no arguments returns an empty string
 It used to return `undefined`.